-Since 2018, the SaddleUp exhibit has toured at the following venues: State Capitol Visitor Center in Austin; UTSA Institute of Texan Cultures in San Antonio; Pioneer Farms in Austin; and the Cattle Raisers Museum of Fort Worth, Texas.
+Since 2018, the SaddleUp exhibit has toured at the following venues: State Capitol Visitor Center in Austin; UTSA Institute of Texan Cultures in San Antonio; Pioneer Farms in Austin; the Cattle Raisers Museum in Fort Worth, Texas; and the National Ranching Heritage Center on the Texas Tech University campus in Lubbock.

 Below is a video we produced about the exhibit.